MahdiSMIDA/scripts_for_ansible_tower/README.md

 # Script

-This is the documentation for your script.
+This is the documentation for waiting status for Ansible Automation platform Job script using API V2.

 ## Installation